NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Bleeding Spines Snare.md

 **Bulk** 0; **Size** med
 **Usage** held-in-one-hand

-When a creature enters the square, spines covered in numerous jagged thorns protrude out to stab it, dealing 8d8 piercing damage and 2d8 bleed.
-The creature must attempt a DC 31 Reflex check saving throw.
-After the initial trigger, the spines retract and protrude again repeatedly for 1 minute, forcing any creature that enters the space or ends its turn in the space to attempt a Reflex save against the spines' damage.
+When a creature enters the square, thorny spines protrude out to stab it, dealing 8d8 piercing damage and 2d8 persistent bleed damage.
+The creature must attempt a DC 31 Reflex check.
+After the initial trigger, the spines retract and protrude again repeatedly for 1 minute, forcing any creature that enters the space or ends its turn in the space to take damage from the spines (attempting the same basic Reflex save).

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*